nicc777/kubernetes-from-scratch/chapter_08/README.md

 ```

 And there you have it!
 Two different major versions of the same applications running at the same time!

+## Update a Running Version (V2.0.0 to v2.0.1)

+As it turns out, the [Snyk security scanner](https://support.snyk.io/hc/en-us/articles/360004032117-GitHub-integration) identified two issues and created a couple of PR's (see chapter 07, `Looking at a typical Snyk PR`).

+The end result was that `v2` was updated with a new release to `v2.0.1`.

+To apply this change in our Kubernetes cluster is as easy as just updating the `conversions_k8s.yaml` file and applying it again as before.
+In this example, the new container image is located at `ghcr.io/nicc777/java-conversions-app@sha256:2e049a47eda50a23dd20b1093354413721eb846dba90d332a1510e62d89e3f2b`

 ## Conslusion